lanoxx/tilda/README.md

 ## Keybindings options
 ![Keybindings](images/tilda_keybindings.png)

+## Supported Platforms
+Tilda currently works only on Xorg-based desktops.
+Previously that meant that virtually all Linux distributions and some BSD's would be supported.
+Recently however, some Linux distributions
+(such as Ubuntu 17.10) have started to use Wayland as their default display server.
+Tilda currently does not support Wayland will not work on such desktops.
+As a result it will fail to start.
+Patches that introduce wayland support for tilda are very welcome.
+Please look into the issue section or write me a mail if you would like to contribute to tilda.

 # Installing Tilda

 Tilda should be packaged for your distribution if you are running Debian or any Debian derived distribution such as